pfiadeiro/DP-200-201/Azure Cosmos DB.md

 ### Request Unit (RU)

-Azure Cosmos DB measures throughput using something called a request unit (RU).
+Azure Cosmos DB measures throughput using something called a **request unit** (RU).
 Request unit usage is measured per second, so the unit of measure is request units per second (RU/s).
-You must reserve the number of RU/s you want Azure Cosmos DB to provision in advance, so it can handle the load you've estimated, and you can scale your RU/s up or down at any time to meet current demand.
+We must reserve the number of RU/s we want Azure Cosmos DB to provision in advance, so it can handle the load we've estimated, and we can scale our RU/s up or down at any time to meet current demand.
 An RU is the amount of CPU, disk I/O, and memory required to read 1 KB of data in 1 second.

+RUs are provisioned at database level and can also be provisioned at container level.
+Throughput on an Azure Cosmos database is shared across all the containers in the database unless explicitly defined at container level.

+The RUs consumed depend on **item size** (the bigger, the more RUs needed), **item indexing** (fewer RUs are consumed if not all items in a container are indexed), **item property count**, **indexed properties** (the more indexed properties, the higher the RUs needed), **data consistency policy** (strong and bounded staleness consume two times more RUs on read operations) and **query complexity**.

+If throughput limits are exceeded, request will be rate-limited.

+The RUs provisioned on a Cosmos container (or database) are provisioned in all the regions associated with the accounted so if we have *R* RUs and *N* regions, the total will be *R * N*.

+### APIs available

+- **Core(SQL)** - stores data in document format.
+It offers the best end-to-end experience as we have full control over the interface, service, and the SDK client libraries.
+We can query the hierarchical JSON documents with a SQL-like language.
+Core (SQL) uses JavaScript's type system, expression evaluation, and function invocation.
+- **MongoDB** - allows existing MongoDB client SDKs, drivers, and tools to interact with the data transparently, as if they are running against an actual MongoDB database.
+The data is stored in document format, which is the same as using Core (SQL).
+- **Cassandra** - stores data in column-oriented schema.
+It's possible to query data by using the Cassandra Query Language (CQL), and data will appear to be a partitioned row store.
+Just like the MongoDB API, any clients or tools should be able to connect transparently to Azure Cosmos DB; only connection settings should need to be updated.
+- **Gremlin** -  allows users to make graph queries and stores data as edges and vertices.
+A graph-based view on the database means data is either a vertex (which is an individual item in the database), or an edge (which is a relationship between items in the database).
+- **Table** - stores data in key/value format.
+Provides support for applications that are written for Azure Table Storage that need premium capabilities like global distribution, high availability, scalable throughput.
+The original Table API only allows for indexing on the Partition and Row keys; there are no secondary indexes.
+Storing table data in Cosmos DB automatically indexes all the properties, and requires no index management.
+Querying is accomplished by using OData and LINQ queries in code, and the original REST API for GET operations.
 ### Partition Strategy

-If you continue to add new data to a single server or a single partition, it will eventually run out of space.
-A partitioning strategy enables you to add more partitions to your database when need them.
-This scaling strategy is called scale out or horizontal scaling.
+Azure Cosmos DB uses partitioning to scale individual containers in a database to meet the performance needs.
+In partitioning, the items in a container are divided into distinct subsets called ***logical partitions***.
+Logical partitions are formed based on the value of a partition key that is associated with each item in a container.
+All the items in a logical partition have the same partition key value.

+In addition to a partition key that determines the item's logical partition, each item in a container has an *item ID* (unique within a logical partition).
+Combining the partition key and the item ID creates the item's ***index***, which uniquely identifies the item.

+A container is scaled by distributing data and throughput across ***physical partitions***.
+Internally, one or more logical partitions are mapped to a single physical partition.
+Typically smaller containers have many logical partitions but they only require a single physical partition.
+Unlike logical partitions, physical partitions are an internal implementation of the system and they are entirely managed by Azure Cosmos DB.

+The number of physical partitions in a container depends on the number of throughput provisioned (each individual physical partition can provide a throughput of up to 10,000 request units per second) and the total data storage (each individual physical partition can store up to 50GB data).

+Throughput provisioned for a container is divided evenly among physical partitions.
+A partition key design that doesn't distribute requests evenly might result in too many requests directed to a small subset of partitions that become "hot."
+Hot partitions lead to inefficient use of provisioned throughput, which might result in rate-limiting and higher costs.

+Azure Cosmos DB transparently and automatically manages the placement of logical partitions on physical partitions to efficiently satisfy the scalability and performance needs of the container.
+As the throughput and storage requirements of an application increase, Azure Cosmos DB moves logical partitions to automatically spread the load across a greater number of physical partitions.
+It uses hash-based partitioning to spread logical partitions across physical partitions.

-A partition key defines the partition strategy, it's set when you create a container and can't be changed.
-Selecting the right partition key is an important decision to make early in your development process.
+A partition key defines the partition strategy, it's set when creating a container and can't be changed.

-A partition key is the value by which Azure organizes your data into logical divisions.
-It should aim to evenly distribute operations across the database to avoid hot partitions.
-A hot partition is a single partition that receives many more requests than the others, which can create a throughput bottleneck.

-The amount of required RU's and storage determines the number of required physical partitions for the container, which are completely managed by Azure Cosmos DB.
-When additional physical partitions are needed, Cosmos DB automatically creates them by splitting existing ones.
-There is no downtime or performance impact for the application

-The storage space for the data associated with each partition key can't exceed 20 GB, which is the size of one physical partition in Azure Cosmos DB.

-Best practices:
+**Best practices:**
+- Be a property that has a value which does not change
 - Partition key with a high cardinality
 - Evenly distribute requests
 - Evenly distribute storage

+For most containers this should be enough.
+For large read-heavy containers, choosing a partition key that appears frequently as a filter in queries can make sense.
+Queries can then be efficiently routed to only the relevant physical partitions.

 ### Indexing modes